youngmonkeys/ezyfox-sfs2x/README.md

 #Synopsis

-This project support to create a server side game application more efficiently and more quickly (use smartfox server engine)
+This project supports to create a server side game application more efficiently and more quickly (use smartfox server engine)

 #Code Example